infrahq/infra/README.md

         resource: infra

     # 2. Grant user(s) or group(s) access to a resources
     # Example of granting access to an individual user the `cluster-admin` role.
-The name of a resource is specified when installing the Infra Engine at that location.
+The name of a resource is specified when installing the Infra connector at that location.
       - user: you@example.com
         role: cluster-admin                  # cluster_roles required
         resource: kubernetes.example-cluster # limit access to the `example-cluster` Kubernetes cluster